 My greatest joy is to watch a person become more and more her/his “true self” and to see a person, couple or family begin to experience more pleasure and satisfaction in life.
 I have always loved puzzles.
 The life of a human being is like one giant puzzle.
 Suffering is what brings people to me.
 Together we piece together the nature of this suffering and how we can treat it.
 I believe that we each have within us the answers that we seek.
 We have just become blocked or distracted from our own knowledge.
 My job is to help you remove the blocks and obstacles that you have accumulated, which obscure that knowledge.
 When you work with me, you don’t become more like some model of health, you become more “yourself.”
 I believe that each person makes a contribution to the world from the uniqueness of who s/he is.
+PS. my photos are 15 year old, so add a lot of wrinkles and you’ll have the same person.

-Throughout my 30+ years in the mental health field I have maintained an ongoing psychotherapy private practice in Ann Arbor, Michigan.
+Throughout my 45 years in the mental health field I have maintained an ongoing psychotherapy private practice in Ann Arbor, Michigan.
 This has remained central and a pleasure throughout my career.
-Other activities in the mental health field have included starting a foster care program for runaway teens, keynoting at sexual abuse and chemical dependency conferences, running ongoing groups and workshops, consulting with preschools and other institutions about sexual abuse prevention, supervising social work students, working for public agencies, consulting with small businesses, facilitating conflict resolution and, most recently, coaching auto workers who accepted buyouts from their company.
+Other activities in the mental health field have included starting a foster care program for runaway teens, keynoting at sexual abuse and chemical dependency conferences, running ongoing groups and workshops, consulting with preschools and other institutions about sexual abuse prevention, supervising social work students, working for public agencies, consulting with small businesses, facilitating conflict resolution and coaching auto workers who accepted buyouts from their company.
 I love meeting and working with people, no matter the path they are walking or the way they came into the world.
 I am welcoming and affirming of the GLBT community.

 I am a curious person, by nature, and an avid learner, which is why I have pursued thousands of hours of post graduate training.
 I don’t believe that there is any one approach that works for all, which is why I have studied many approaches.
 I believe in sharing the tools I discover and equipping you with your own toolbox.
 I am currently fascinated by the explosion of knowledge about our brain and our understanding of the way it affects our mental and emotional health.
 We are, finally, beginning to break down the artificial boundary between physical health and mental health.
 This is something I have been committed to for my whole career.